Jasstkn/Jasstkn/README.md

 ---

-I'm a DevOps engineer with 4+ years of experience, strong knowledge of Kubernetes and Public Clouds.
+I'm an engineer with 4+ years of experience, strong knowledge of Kubernetes and Public Clouds.

 I also have a wide experience with the following technologies and tools:
 - Cloud providers: AWS, GCP, Hetzner;